d-bus/dbus/CONTRIBUTING.md

 stable branch.

 To branch:

     git branch dbus-X.Y

-and upload the branch tag to the server: git push origin dbus-X.Y
+and upload the branch tag to the server:

+    git push origin dbus-X.Y

 To develop in this branch:

     git checkout dbus-X.Y

-Environment variables
+## Environment variables
-===

 These are the environment variables that are used by the D-Bus client library

-DBUS_VERBOSE=1
+* `DBUS_VERBOSE=1`

   Turns on printing verbose messages.
 This only works if D-Bus has been compiled with --enable-verbose-mode

-DBUS_MALLOC_FAIL_NTH=n
+* `DBUS_MALLOC_FAIL_NTH=n`

   Can be set to a number, causing every nth call to dbus_alloc or dbus_realloc to fail.
 This only works if D-Bus has been compiled with --enable-tests.

-DBUS_MALLOC_FAIL_GREATER_THAN=n
+* `DBUS_MALLOC_FAIL_GREATER_THAN=n`

   Can be set to a number, causing every call to dbus_alloc or dbus_realloc to fail if the number of bytes to be allocated is greater than the specified number.
 This only works if D-Bus has been compiled with --enable-tests.

-DBUS_TEST_MALLOC_FAILURES=n
+* `DBUS_TEST_MALLOC_FAILURES=n`

   Many of the D-Bus tests will run over and over, once for each malloc involved in the test.
 Each run will fail a different malloc, plus some number of mallocs following that malloc (because a fair number of bugs only happen if two or more mallocs fail in a row, e.g. error recovery that itself involves malloc).
 This env variable sets the number of mallocs to fail.

   Here's why you care: If set to 0, then the malloc checking is skipped, which makes the test suite a heck of a lot faster.
 Just run with this env variable unset before you commit.

-Tests
+## Tests
-===

 These are the test programs that are built if dbus is compiled using --enable-tests.

-dbus/test-dbus
+* `dbus/test-dbus`

   This is the main unit test program that tests all aspects of the D-Bus client library.

-dbus/bus-test
+* `dbus/bus-test`

   This it the unit test program for the message bus.

-test/break-loader
+* `test/break-loader`

   A test that tries to break the message loader by passing it randomly created invalid messages.

-test/name-test/*
+* `test/name-test/*`

   This is a suite of programs which are run with a temporary session bus.
   If your test involves multiple processes communicating, your best bet is to add a test in here.

 "make check" runs all the deterministic test programs (i.e. not break-loader).

 "make lcov-check" is available if you configure with --enable-compiler-coverage and gives a complete report on test suite coverage.

-Patches
+## Patches
-===

 Please file them at http://bugzilla.freedesktop.org under component dbus, and also post to the mailing list for discussion.
 The commit